-Master IMP’s SCC2 is used as HDLC link towards duplicate ARC card.
-Speed of this link is 64Kbps.
+Master IMP’s SCC2 is used as an HDLC link towards duplicate ARC card.
+The speed of this link is 64Kbps.

-Master IMP’s SCC3 is used as debugging ACIA link.
-Speed of this link is software programmable and normally is 9600 baud.
+Master IMP’s SCC3 is used as a debugging ACIA link.
+The speed of this link is software programmable and normally is 9600 baud.

 SCP of Master IMP is used to communicate with tester card in ARC card tester.
 Slave IMP’s SCC1 & SCC2 are used in PCM mode.

 Slave IMP’s SCC3 is used as an ACIA link for providing MMI through a dumb terminal.
-Speed of this link is S/W programmable and normally is 9600 baud.
+The speed of this link is S/W programmable and normally is 9600 baud.

-Master IMP’s Watchdog timer is used as software watchdog.
-The timer reference register is initialised with the time-out value.
-Software periodically resets the counter so that the timer count register never reaches the time-out count.
-If software fails to reset the timer count register within the stipulated time, timer count reaches the reference count and a level 7 interrupt is raised to IMP and also to mate ARC card.
+Master IMP’s Watchdog timer is used as a software watchdog.
+The timer reference register is initialized with the time-out value.
+The software periodically resets the counter so that the timer count register never reaches the time-out count.
+If the software fails to reset the timer count register within the stipulated time, timer count reaches the reference count and a level 7 interrupt is raised to IMP and also to mate ARC card.

 Timer 1 of master IMP is used as RTC (Real Time Clock).
 This timer can be programmed to periodically interrupt the processor at regular intervals.

-Timer 2 of master IMP is used as counter or timer in ARC card tester.
+Timer 2 of master IMP is used as a counter or timer in ARC card tester.

-Timer 2 of slave IMP is used as DT1 slip detector/counter.
+Timer 2 of the slave IMP is used as a DT1 slip detector/counter.